|Acting Chief Karl G. Auerbach|

-Please take a few minutes to explore the various components of our website, I hope you will find it informative and helpful.
-I invite you to call any of the numbers listed in the several sections of our website should you desire any information or simply wish to talk to one of our professional team members.
+Please take a few minutes to explore our Salt River Police Department website, we hope you will find it informative and we invite you to call any of the numbers listed with the several sections of our SRPD website should you need any information or want to talk to one of our SRPD Team Members.

 Chief Auerbach a native Arizonan from Nogales, is a graduate of the Phoenix Police Department's Regional Training Academy in 1980 (class number 164), has over 30-years of law enforcement service and has proudly served the Salt River Police Department now on his 25th year.
 Chief Auerbach has served as an Officer, Field Training Officer, SWAT Team Member, Detective, Sergeant and Lieutenant with the last 17-years as the Assistant Chief of Police including two separate previous occasions as the Acting Chief of Police (2004 to 2006 and 8-months in 2011).

 Chief Auerbach has worked or supervised every Division and has supervised Sworn and Non-Sworn Professional Staff from every Division.
 Chief Auerbach's experience and skills include extensive knowledge of Tribal, State and Federal law enforcement, jurisdiction, inter-government relations, investigations, policies and procedures and has investigated and enforced Tribal, State and Federal crimes presenting cases directly to the Tribal, State and U.S. Attorney's Office for prosecution and has testified in Tribal, State and Federal Courts.